 Oxford Dictionary

 The dictionary explains that the word wicker is of Scandinavian origin with the Swedish word “viker” or willow, which is related to the Swedish word “Vika,” which means to bend.
-So wicker is the process of bending materials to be woven into an object.
+So, wicker is the process of bending materials to be woven into an object.

 According to this definition, wicker is not a material but a type of weave.
-It is weaving or bending materials together to form objects like a basket or chair.
+It is weaving or bending materials to form objects like a basket or chair.

 Many people get this confused, and they may use the words wicker and rattan interchangeably, but the truth is that they are not the same thing.
 Wicker is a kind of weave, and rattan is a material used to weave wicker.